 A couple of options are restricted to the premium licensed software (most notably FTP upload), and your PDF will be watermarked if you use one of these settings, but you’re given plenty of warning if this is going to happen.

-Fully customizable, this free program makes creating PDFs a breeze
+A highly customizable tool that makes creating PDFs a breeze

 PDFCreator is a flexible PDF printer driver that’s a pleasure to use.
 As with Bullzip, you can start using its default settings immediately – just select ‘Print’ in the program of your choice and select it from the list of available devices – but fire up the application itself and you’ll find a huge array of customization options.